-Transmitting Break
+Transmit Break

-If the TXBRK bit is set, then the break characters will be sent on the next transmission.
-Break character transmission consists of a start bit, followed by 13xN "0" bits, where N=1, 2, etc. If a break character is to be transmitted, then the TXBRK bit must be first set by the application program and then cleared to generate the stop bits.
+If the TXBRK bit is set then break characters will be sent on the next transmission.
+Break character transmission consists of a start bit, followed by 13×N '0' bits and stop bits, where N=1, 2, etc. If a break character is to be transmitted then the TXBRK bit must be first set by the application program, and then cleared to generate the stop bits.
 Transmitting a break character will not generate a transmit interrupt.
 Note that a break condition length is at least 13 bits long.
-If the TXBRK bit is continually kept at a logic high level, then the transmitter circuitry will transmit continuous break characters.
+If the TXBRK bit is continually kept at a logic high level then the transmitter circuitry will transmit continuous break characters.
 After the application program has cleared the TXBRK bit, the transmitter will finish transmitting the last break character and subsequently send out one or two stop bits.
-The automatic logic high at the end of the last break character will ensure that the start bit of the next frame is recognized.
+The automatic logic highs at the end of the last break character will ensure that the start bit of the next frame is recognized.